Marika Lindström

 Marika Lindström (born 25 November 1946) is a Swedish actress who has appeared in numerous films in her native Sweden as well as appearing in TV shows such as Emma åklagare and Tre kärlekar.
-Marika Lindström has long been a part of the ensemble at Stockholm City Theatre and was married to a Swedish actor, Ingvar Hirdwall.
-She acts in Vår tid är nu which is broadcast on SVT since 2017.
+Marika Lindström has long been a part of the ensemble at Stockholm City Theatre.
+She appeared in the SVT series Vår tid är nu in 2017.

+She was born on 25 November 1946 in Skellefteå, Sweden.
+She was nominated for the Guldbagge Award for Best Supporting Actress for Burn All My Letters (2022).
+She was married to fellow actor Ingvar Hirdwall until his death in 2023.